Popular Affiliate Marketing Models: CPC, CPA, CPM, and More Explained

 Understanding Digital Advertising Pricing Models

 Digital advertising is key in today’s marketing.
 It offers many pricing models for different business needs.
 These include Cost per Mille (CPM), Cost per Click (CPC), and Cost per Action (CPA).
-They help advertisers manage their budgets and improve their returns4.
+They help advertisers manage their budgets and improve their returns.

 Pricing Model | Description | Advantages | Disadvantages |